 According to this article from Slate.com, only about 5% of readers start an article will finish it.
 And 38% of readers never scroll beyond the first few paragraphs.

-Thus, reading a physical book is still the best choice to build your focus.
+Thus, reading a physical book is still the best choice to improve your focus.

 And if you have no idea what to read, don’t worry, here’s my list.
-Check out the books that I suggest.
+Check out these 10 success books I recommend.

 2. Take a short break